 - After inflating the tires, always reinstall the valve cap to help avoid damage to the valve from dirt, gravel, etc. - Use plastic valve caps only.
 Metal caps could corrode and become difficult to remove. - Visually inspect the tires to make sure there are no nails or other objects embedded that could puncture the tire and cause an air leak. - Check the sidewalls to make sure there are no gouges, cuts, bulges or other irregularities. - 6.
-Repeat this procedure for each tire, including the spare3.
+Repeat this procedure for each tire, including the spare.

 - If you overfill the tire, release air by pushing on the metal stem in the center of the valve.
-Then recheck the pressure with your tire gauge. - Some spare tires (available as an accessory) require higher inflation pressure than the other tires.
-Consult the tire inflation pressure table, see
+Then recheck the pressure with your tire gauge. - Some spare tires require higher inflation pressure than the other tires.
+Consult the tire inflation pressure table, see Tire inflation pressure table (p.
+300) or see the inflation pressure placard.